 5. Give Scouts a pep talk before the swim check.
 Explain the requirements and why it’s so important that they can demonstrate their ability to float and do a resting stroke.
 “Be upbeat and encouraging.
 Tell them, ‘Hey, not everyone passes, and that’s O.K.
 We’re here all week to work with you, and our goal is to help everyone become a better swimmer,’” says Dave Smith, an assistant Scoutmaster and camp aquatics director.

 6. Emphasize the goal of getting better, suggests child psychologist Chris Thurber.
 “Self-esteem is grounded in competence, especially for males,” says Thurber.
-“If the words ‘fail’ and ‘nonswimmer’ become part of a boy’s inner monologue, you might be looking at adjustment problems and enthusiasm barriers.
-Every boy can do something in the water, and he will feel good about himself as he progresses.”
+“If the words ‘fail’ and ‘nonswimmer’ become part of a Scout’s inner monologue, you might be looking at adjustment problems and enthusiasm barriers.
+Every Scout can do something in the water, and he or she will feel good as they progress.”

 WHAT IS A SWIM CHECK?

 All youth and adult participants are classified as swimmers, beginners, or nonswimmers based on swimming ability confirmed by the BSA swim checks.
 Each group is assigned a specific swimming area with depths consistent with those abilities.
 The classification tests should be renewed annually, preferably at the beginning of the season.